Yo! I just want to make it clear up top that you should not base your understanding of Tourette’s on my personal situation.

 Is the Tourette’s painful?

 Usually no, I know I look like I might be in pain, but it generally doesn’t hurt whatsoever.
-Sometimes though, I’ll pull my neck from jerking it back, but that’s not too often, or I’ll get sort of muscle sore from doing the same body tics repeatedly, but certain muscles are more used to that by now.
+Sometimes though, I’ll pull my neck from jerking it back, but that’s not too often.
+I’ll also get sort of muscle sore from doing the same body tics repeatedly, but certain muscles are more used to that by now.
 The release of tension can even feel good, but it’s not like distinctly pleasurable.
 It’s more like how scratching an itch feels good because it temporarily alleviates the itch, but maybe not quite as good lol.

 Is there a physical sensation with the tics?